 - 1. Back Bay – where to stay in Boston for the first time

-- 2. Downtown Boston – where to stay for a central location
+- 2. Downtown Boston – where to stay to walk everywhere

 - 3. North End Boston & Waterfront – where to stay for sea views